Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Not all wood is fit to use in a wood fired oven and not all firewoods contribute to the savory blends of wood fired cooking flavor.

-Cooking in a wood fired oven is a healthy choice so don’t negate that by using firewood that is dangerous to your health.
-Laminated woods, pressure treated and painted woods, or any wood that has chemicals are never to be used in a wood fired oven.
+Cooking in wood-burning pizza ovens is a healthy choice so don’t negate that by using firewood that is dangerous to your health.
+Laminated woods, pressure treated and painted woods, or any wood that has chemicals are never to be used in a good pizza oven.

 Why does this matter?